ITI/memorizer/Documentation/memorizer/quick_start_busybox.rst

 ===========

 We will not be building a kernel, so we do not need any kernel build tools.
-However, these techniques do work on a custom-built kernel; see the other guides for information about building a kernel.
+However, these techniques do work on a custom-built kernel; see the other *Quick Start* guides for information about building a kernel.

 Qemu
 ----